prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-bidder.md

 ### Getting data from the Delivery Stats Service

-There are two reasons you'll want data from the Host Company's PG Delivery Stats Service:
+There are two reasons PG Bidders need data from the Host Company's PG Delivery Stats Service:

-1. **Line Item reporting**: you can get detailed info about where in the delivery funnel each Line Item is getting attention or running into problems.
-See TBD-Funnel-Stats to see which statistics you can expect.
+1. **Line Item reporting**: detailed info is available about where in the delivery funnel each Line Item is getting attention or running into problems.
+See the [PG Glossary](/prebid-server/features/pg/pbs-pg-glossary.html#metrics) for which statistics you can expect.
-1. **Inform the pacing algorithm**: in order to write a robust and responsive pacing algorithm, you're going to need fresh data.
-If your bidder's impression data stream is real-time, that may be enough.
+1. **Inform the pacing algorithm**: in order to write a robust and responsive pacing algorithm, the PG Bidder is going to need fresh data.
+If the bidder's impression data stream is real-time, that may be enough.
 If not, the Host Company's Delivery Stats server can provide recent (5-minute) summaries of important metrics like tokens spend and bidsWon.
-See the TBD-pacing-primer for more details.
+See [PG Plans](/prebid-server/features/pg/pbs-pg-plan.html) for more details.

 Some example Delivery Stats queries: